Boundary Layer Turbine (BLT)

 The Mark II BLT pump has been able to deliver 30 CFM at 10 inches water pressure in a package that weighs only two pounds while drawing only 120 watts of energy.
 The new Mark III BLT pump designs will vastly improve on that performance.
 Estimates for the Mark III BLT pump projects up to 400 CFM at up to 5 psi with efficiencies exceeding 70%.
 The new Mark III BLT engine is designed to deliver 70 kilowatts in a package that weighs less than 5 pounds.

-The BLT will have a smaller footprint than a standard turbine, cost less to manufacture than a standard turbine and be ~ 40% more efficient than a standard turbine.
+The BLT has a smaller footprint than a standard turbine, cost less to manufacture than a standard turbine and be ~ 40% more efficient than a standard turbine.

 – The core of the turbine is a rotating assembly of disks mounted to a shaft with exhaust vents.